Killings raise gender violence concerns in Zimbabwe

 In July, a 29-year-old man in Harare shot his former girlfriend in the head after she broke off the relationship after a series of physical abuse complaints by the murder victim.

-Last week, a 31-year-old man fatally assaulted his under age “wife” aged 15, accusing her of “infidelity”.
+Last week, a 31-year-old man fatally assaulted his “wife”, aged 15, accusing her of “infidelity”.

-Gender rights activists pointing to the economic crisis as fuelling the bane of child marriages.
+Gender rights activists point to the economic crisis as fuelling the scourge of child marriage.

 These accounts continue against the backdrop of the country’s efforts to address gender violence, with Zimbabwe being awarded the United Nations Spotlight Initiative Country Programme last month.